Introduction

 - The

-keyword is used to check if a statement is true and is a shorthand for writingif
+assertkeyword is used to check if a statement is true and is a shorthand for writingifstatements in tests. - Pytest is invoked by running the command

-in the terminal. -
+pytest ./in the terminal. -

-. - The output of a test is displayed in the terminal, with green text indicating a successful test and red text indicating a failed test.
+pytestwill run all the tests in the current directory, found by looking for files that start withtest_. - The output of a test is displayed in the terminal, with green text indicating a successful test and red text indicating a failed test.

 - It’s best practice to write tests in a separate file from the code